go-extras/websocket/README.md

 ### Status

-The Gorilla WebSocket package provides a complete and tested implementation of the [WebSocket](http://www.rfc-editor.org/rfc/rfc6455.txt) protocol.
+The Go-Extras WebSocket package provides a complete and tested implementation of the [WebSocket](http://www.rfc-editor.org/rfc/rfc6455.txt) protocol.
 The package API is stable.